robert7/nixnote2/README.md

 #### Download development dependencies:

 ##### Download the third-party libraries:
-If you want to download binary third-party library files, you can get them from [winlib](https://github.com/boo-yee/winlib).
-Inside it, Hunspell and tidy are built with MinGW 32 5.3.0, and poppler is downloaded from sourceforge as binary.
+If you want to download binary third-party library files compatible with Qt 5.5.0, you can get them from [winlib](https://github.com/boo-yee/winlib).
+Inside it, Hunspell and tidy are built with MinGW 32 4.9.2(shipped with Qt 5.5.0), and poppler is downloaded from sourceforge as binary.
 If you want to build by yourself, you can download them from the following links:

 [poppler](https://sourceforge.net/projects/poppler-qt5-mingw32/)